Tuition & Fees

 Student Health & Insurance Fees

-ABSN, MSN, and DNP Students.
-All enrolled full-time students are assessed a mandatory student health fee each semester.
-Student health fees are $449.50 for each of the fall and spring semesters, and $324 for the summer semester.
-Waivers are available to students who are full-time Duke employees or spouses of Duke employees or students enrolled in an online/distance-based program who live more than fifty miles from Duke’s campus.
+All fully enrolled students are assessed a mandatory student health fee each semester.
+This fee covers most services rendered by the Student Health Center during each enrolled semester.
+A summary of services covered by the student health fee is available online.
+Waivers are available to students who are full-time Duke employees or spouses of Duke employees or students who are enrolled in an online or distance-based program and live more than fifty miles from Duke’s campus.

 Additional Health Insurance Requirements.
-Medical insurance is essential to protect against the high cost of medication, unexpected illnesses, and injuries which would require hospitalization, surgery, or the services of specialists outside the Duke Student Health Center.
+Medical insurance is essential to protect against the high cost of medication, unexpected illnesses, and injuries that would require hospitalization, surgery, or the services of specialists outside the Duke Student Health Center.

 Duke University requires that all students enrolled in programs that require payment of the health fee must have adequate medical insurance.
 Adequate means that the benefits must be similar to those offered by the Duke Student Medical Insurance Plan (SMIP).
 For international students who hold a J-1 or F-1 visa, participation in the Duke Student Medical Insurance Plan is mandatory.